flowlo/01-twitter-example/README.md

 ## Credit

-This example is based on the [Twitter Bot Example in Clojure](http://howistart.org/posts/clojure/1) by [Carin Meier](https://twitter.com/carinmeier).
+This bot is based on the [Twitter Bot Example in Clojure](http://howistart.org/posts/clojure/1) by [Carin Meier](https://twitter.com/carinmeier).

 ## License